 General opinion suggests BOCW’s maps are solid if unspectacular; an improvement on last year’s Modern Warfare but not necessarily matching the high standards we know Treyarch can reach.
 Maps like Fringe, Standoff and Firing Range are the pinnacle of CoD maps, and we can hope to see some of them later in the year.

-We’ve not stuck the large-team maps in our list, focusing instead on the eleven in standard 6v6 multiplayer.
-That means all eight base maps, plus Nuketown, Raid and The Pines.
-The maps will be ranked down from eleven to one and we’ll update this list in the future as more maps are added.
+We’ve not stuck the large-team maps in our list, focusing instead on the twelve in standard 6v6 multiplayer.
+That means all eight base maps, plus Nuketown, Raid, Express and The Pines.
+The maps will be ranked down from twelve to one and we’ll update this list in the future as more maps are added.

 Bottom of the list is Miami.
 This overly-large, overly-dark map is incredibly frustrating to play whenever it comes up in the rotation.
 It’s a struggle to pick enemies out in the murky environment, and there’s also huge variety in different areas of the map.